 During Jack the Ripper’s murders, Sickert was 28 and a little under 6 feet tall.
 He had light brown hair, a light complexion, and a mustache.
 It was close to descriptions that had been given of infamous serial killer, but nobody then gave a thought to Sickert in connection with the shadowy killer.

-The first time Sickert was mentioned in relation to Jack the Ripper was decades after his death, in the 1970s, when the Royal Conspiracy Theory emerged.
-The radical theory suggested that the Whitechapel Murderer was a member of the Royal Family.
+The first time Sickert was mentioned in relation to Jack the Ripper was decades after his death, in the 1970s when the Royal Conspiracy Theory emerged.
+The radical theory suggested that the Whitechapel Murderer was a member of the British Royal Family.

-In the 1900s, Sickert moved from a supporting role in the Ripper murders to the main character.
-Jean Overton Fuller released a book, Sickert and the Ripper Crimes, and drew on evidence that was given to her mother by Florence Pash, who was a colleague of Sickert’s.
+In the 1990s, Walter Sickert moved from a supporting role in the Ripper murders to the main character.
+Jean Overton Fuller released a book entitled Sickert and the Ripper Crimes, which drew on evidence that was given to her mother by Florence Pash, who was a colleague of Sickert’s.
 In her old age, Pash had confided in Fuller’s mother, telling her she had kept the secret that Sickert was the true identity of Jack the Ripper.
 Fuller also used clues in Sickert’s artwork to support the idea.

 But the theory that Walter Sickert was the man behind the Ripper murders didn’t fully pick up traction until well-known crime author Patricia Cornwell published her book Portrait of a Killer in 2002.
 Adding to the spotted “clues” in his paintings, Cornwell used additional evidence to show that Sickert had the personality and psychology of a serial killer.
 She even called on a team of forensic experts to analyze the Ripper letters for DNA matches and claimed to find mitochondria DNA that linked at least one Ripper letter to Sickert.